 And let’s not forget the wind turbines.
 Although nearly half of Texas’s wind-energy capacity, which accounts for 20% of the state’s electricity supply, was lost at the peak of the freeze, twice as much overall was lost from other sources.

 One co-operative called the San Bernard Electric Cooperative kept the lights and heat on during the storm.
 The San Bernard Electric Cooperative has maintained a long partnership with independent power producer, Sky Global, to design and construct their Sky Global Power One peaking generation plant.
 The Sky Global One power plant was built to provide surplus power when needed to help adapt a significant amount of renewable power to the ERCOT grid.
 Because of the significant amount of wind power generation, the San Bernard Cooperative’s power experienced lots of volatility.

 The cooperative turned to Sky Global to offset that volatility.
 Powered by six INNIO natural gas-fired Jenbacher gas engines, the power plant provides surplus electricity to help meet peak power demand for San Bernard county.
 When the ERCOT grid crashed, the Sky Global Power One power plant was brought online during the power interruption and ran continuously for five days.
 Sky Global Power One power plant provided much needed surplus power that stabilized the cooperative’s grid and provided much needed heat as well.
-This power plant working with this cooperative delivered electricity and heat to approximately 20,000 homes across an eight-county region in southcentral Texas when they needed it the most.

 While their neighboring counties experienced the bitter cold with no electricity, the Sky Global One power plant provided emergency power during the power outage.
 The very same power plant also provides peaking power year-round to the San Bernard Electric Cooperative.